-A CMTS MUST use an active AK when calculating HMAC-Digests in Key Replies and Key Rejects, and when encrypting the TEK in Key Replies.
-When sending Key Replies or Key Rejects within a key transition period (i.e., when two active AKs are available), if the newer key has been implicitly acknowledged, the CMTS MUST use the newer of the two active AKs; if the newer key has not been implicitly acknowledged, the CMTS MUST use the older of the two active AKs.
+A CMTS MUST use an active AK when calculating HMAC-Digests in Key Replies, Key Rejects and TEK Invalids, and when encrypting the TEK in Key Replies.
+When sending Key Replies, Key Rejects or TEK Invalids within a key transition period (i.e., when two active AKs are available), if the newer key has been implicitly acknowledged, the CMTS MUST use the newer of the two active AKs; if the newer key has not been implicitly acknowledged, the CMTS MUST use the older of the two active AKs.
+1